datapand/piano010/pages/en/about.md

 permalink: /about/
 page_id: about
 description: |
-  Explore Selen Apaydin's journey as a piano teacher, from her early experiences to her current focus on helping amateur pianists reach their potential.
+  Explore Selen Apaydın's journey as a piano teacher, from her early experiences to her current focus on helping amateur pianists reach their potential.
 Learn about her unique teaching methods and approach to talent development. #PianoEducation #SelenApaydin
 ---

 ### Professorship